 ● It helps to make sure that there is consistency in the classroom and at home.
 Ultimately, both the parents and teachers need to work together to improve the personal, academic and social development of the child.
 Parents are offered ways of integrating opportunities at home with the experiences that their child has while at school.
 Some students may find it hard to concentrate for longer periods, so teachers may have taught them focus management techniques for this.
 By utilising these at home as well, it gives the child continuity and allows them to practise these techniques in a range of situations.
 Through communication, both parties can use a consistent approach that will benefit the individual learner.

 At OWIS, we keep the lines of communication open in various ways throughout the school year.
-One of the most important ways that we ensure there is communication between parents and teachers is through our weekly news and parent-teacher consultations.
+One of the most important ways through which we ensure there is effective communication between parents and teachers is through our weekly updates and parent-teacher consultations.
 We always appreciate feedback and we encourage parents to be highly involved in their child’s education and development.
 We encourage them to ask questions, attend school events and to communicate with our staff.

 For more information about communication efforts at OWIS, contact us today.